markomanninen/websesstudy/README.markdown

 While sessions on PHP are used from file system by default and the session variable ($_SESSION) is request and user scoped by default, I had to do much more work on Compojure web application to have same functionality.
 I had to create an atom map having keys made by session ids that every user carries over the page requests.
 Ring session middleware already have some of the functionality, probably the most because it can have options passed on handler, but I didn’t find necessary information how to use it, so in my approach I just use ring session wrapper to initialize session key on request and then I use it by my own functionality.

 Since this is my first Clojure program, I rather leave this as a study case and open for improvements and maybe throwing away if and when I find better, more straightforward way to do this.
 But for now, it work as I need it on my other project.
+Study is create on MacOSX, IntelliJ IDEA and deployed project tested on Ubuntu Linux.
+Commands can differ a bit when using Windows.

 ### Newbies